nuclide/nuclear/README.md

 ## Dependencies

-Nuclear depends only on Weston 1.3 aside the toolchain to build it, that is a C++11 compiler and CMake.
+Nuclear depends only on Weston master aside the toolchain to build it, that is a C++11 compiler and CMake.

 ## Building